Portrait of programer fixing glasses while typing on laptop smiling satisfied about compiling results sitting at desk

 Adjustment of Status Petitions

 Petitioning for adjustment of status can take several months to more than a year and will often require biometrics, a medical examination to evaluate for communicable diseases, and a formal interview.
 The medical examination will also involve a review of immunizations and any physical and mental disorders.
 Some older applicants are exempt from the biometrics.
 The term biometrics refers to the processes used to identify people.
-Immigrant applicants participate to allow for a criminal background check.
-Having committed certain crimes can prevent or delay citizenship.
-During a biometrics appointment, your fingerprints and photograph will be taken.
-DNA may also be taken in certain situations such as where applicants are from developing countries and do not have birth certificates, or when there are case discrepancies.
-If the person petitioning is the spouse of a United States citizen, then the immigration officer conducting the interview will also require proof of a valid marriage.
-If you leave the United States while your application is pending, that can negatively impact the process.
+Immigrant applicants have to complete criminal background checks, as having committed certain crimes can prevent or delay citizenship.

-Visa numbers are limited to certain family members of U.S. citizens and lawful permanent residents and for employment cases.
+Visa numbers are limited to certain family members of U.S. citizens and lawful permanent residents, and for employment cases.
 This means that even if the immigration service approves your immigrant visa petition, you may not receive an immigrant visa number right away.
 Up to several years could pass between the time the immigration service approves your immigrant visa petition and the Department of State provides you with an immigrant visa number.